psf/black/README.md

   -q, --quiet                 Don't emit non-error messages to stderr.
 Errors
                               are still emitted, silence those with
                               2>/dev/null.
+  -v, --verbose               Also emit messages to stderr about files
+                              that were not changed or were ignored due to --exclude=.
   --version                   Show the version and exit.
   --help                      Show this message and exit.
 ```